 "I'm Not Doing [Childcare Task] Because That's Your Job"

-Are you also this child's parent?
+also this child's parent?
 Then it's your job, too.
 Your partner has been home all day doing her bit, sir, so you can contribute once you get home as well.

 Seriously, how do you think this is supposed to work?
 One parent stays home and cares for the baby all day and all night while the other parent works outside the home for eight hours a day, only to come home and relax?
 You're both parents, which means you're both going to be working (or at least on call) basically every hour of every day for the next 18 years at least.

 I don't know.
 How long until you stop sounding like an insensitive jackass?

 "This Isn't Rocket Science..."
 Anything That Compares You To Other Women

 "You know, after my sister had her baby she was serving Thanksgiving dinner to 50 people the next day!"

 "My mom had seven babies in five years!
 Do you think she let that slow her down."